AdvancedCSS2024/idg1293-2024-oblig1-group7/documents/report.md

 We faced some issues downloading the branches, but managed to solve them.
 The github branches wouldnt download properly.However, we managed to solve them in the end.

-We ended up making one compiled, and from then a completed-styling branch in the end, where we had both the screenshot pages, and all the styles.
+We ended up making one compiled branch in the end, where we had both the screenshot pages, and all the styles.
 This branch was later pushed to main.

 #### 4..
 Demo page
 Implementing the demo page: